Project-Aeon/docs/aigc-api.md

 ## Overview

 The AIGC Preview API processes images through an AI pipeline that can handle both URL-based and base64-encoded image inputs.
 The API generates AI descriptions and performs various image processing tasks.
+It now supports model images as reference images to enhance AI generation quality, particularly useful for full-body generation when original images don't contain full bodies.

 ## Base URL